Rahmenordnung/ink_dreams/README.md

 __Shopping_list__: It is supposed to show all the added items to a imaginary shopping trolley.
 Here one can modify the amount that wish to be bought, and/or to delete an item from the list.
 After, the user has the opportunity to proceed to the check out page or to go back to the book list

 __Checkout form__: This page is actually splitted in two, because in the first one the user has to fill out his personal information, and the second one the bancary information.
 All this forms have to lead the user to a fictive purchase of the product through _Stripe API_

+__Pagination__ Must display the number of the page where one finds itself, and forward or backwords arrows only if there are more items to display in the list in relation to the users situation.
+If we arriverd for intance the first page, the backwords button will be hidden.

 __Contact Form__: in all the input files text can be introduced, and the whole form can be send to a fictive adress in order to create the idea of customer service